Cajs/svg-inline-cache-manager/README.md

 **Version:** 1.0
 **Author:** Cameron Stephen
-**Description:** A WordPress plugin that optimizes the `get_attached_file` function for remote SVGs by caching them locally.
+**Description:** A WordPress plugin that optimises the `get_attached_file` function for remote SVGs by caching them locally.
 This improves performance, enables CSS styling through inline SVGs, and ensures flexibility for developers to extend functionality.

 ---